From Schoenberg to Pick-Nevanlinna: Toward a complete picture of the variogram class: Complete Bernstein functions and complete monotonicity

 \end{theorem}

-If we assume that the representing measure $\nu(dt)$ in \eqref{eq:bernsteinfc} is of the form $\nu(dt)= m(t)\,dt$ where $m(t)$ is completely monotone, we get the family of \emph{complete Bernstein functions}.
+If we assume that the representing measure $\nu(\mathrm{d}t)$ in \eqref{eq:bernsteinfc} is of the form $\nu(\mathrm{d}t)= m(t) \,\mathrm{d}t$, where $m(t)$ is completely monotone, then we get the family of \textit{complete Bernstein functions}.
 We denote the collection of all complete Bernstein functions by $\CBF$.
 It is not hard to see that $\CBF$ is, like $\BF$, a convex cone which is closed under pointwise limits.
-Complete Bernstein functions are widely used in various fields and they are known under a variety of different names: Bondesson $T_2$-class, operator-monotone functions, Nevanlinna-Pick functions are some synonyms.
-An extensive survey can be found in Schilling, Song and Vondra\v{c}ek \cite{ssv}, a short introduction is in \cite{sch-jams} and \cite{jac-book-3}.
+Complete Bernstein functions are widely used in various fields and they are closely related to the following concepts: Bondesson $T_2$-class (see \cite{bon} for the original definition and \cite {berfor2} for further information), operator-monotone functions (the classical source is \cite{don}) and Pick functions (which are also known as Nevanlinna functions, i.e.,\ holomorphic functions in the upper half-plane with non-negative imaginary part there).
+A detailed survey can be found in \cite{ssv}, and short introductions in \cite{schjams,jacbook3,ber08}.
 Among the most prominent examples of complete Bernstein functions are